deoostfrees/Gibki/README.md

 #### .flex--space-between

-The columns are evenly spread horizontally; the first column is at the beginning of the container, the last column on the end of the container.
-Thus, space gets distributed between the columns.
+The columns are evenly spread horizontally; the first column is at the beginning of the container, and the last column is at the end of the container.
+Space is distributed between the columns.

 ![](https://rqrauhvmra.com/gibki/img/flex--space-between.png)